MikroElektronika/mikrosdk_click_v2/clicks/ledring2/README.md

 ### Application Task

-> This example demonstrates the use of the LED Ring 2 Click board™.
+> This example demonstrates the use of the LED Ring 2 Click board&trade;.
 > The demo example controls every LED and changes the LED brightness by PWM,
 > increasing its brightness from LED1 to LED54.